andrewrdavidson/PSQualityCheck/README.md

 Basic usage:

-Check the folder C:\Scripts:
+Check the folder C:\Scripts and all subfolders beneath it:

 `Invoke-PSQualityCheck -Path 'C:\Scripts'`

-Check the folders C:\Scripts and C:\MoreScripts':
+Check the folders C:\Scripts and C:\MoreScripts' and all subfolders beneath both folders

 `Invoke-PSQualityCheck -Path @('C:\Scripts', 'C:\MoreScripts')`